2nd International Scientific Conference

 • Jacek Pawłowski, PhD, DSc, Prof., War Studies University, Warsaw, Poland

-• Henryk Malewski, PhD, DSc, Prof., Mykolas Romeris Uniwersity, Vilnius, Lithuania
+• Henryk Malewski, PhD, DSc, Prof., Mykolas Romeris University, Vilnius, Lithuania

 • Andrzej Żebrowski, PhD, DSc, Prof., Higher School of Public and Individual Safety "Apeiron", Kraków, Poland